-I.3 Objectives Of Selection
+1.3 Objectives Of Selection

 The objectives of selection are to meet the educational, recreational and cultural needs of the library's service areas.
+All materials added to the collection shall be judged on the content as a whole, not by detached excerpts or portions thereof.

-Demand and use are key factors in the development of the general collection, with due regard for variations in educational level, reading interest and users' special needs.
+Demand and use are key factors in the development of the general collection, with due regard for variations in educational level, reading interest, and users' special needs.
 Every effort is made to represent all sides of controversial issues.